What is a short sale and how does it benefit you here in Chicago?

 Getting a Short Sale – What You May Need To Provide

 You will have to provide the bank with proof of being unable to pay your mortgage payments.
 This can be difficult and is best resolved by finding a good real estate attorney in your area that has experience dealing in this type of law.
+Read through this post to help guide you through and process of finding and working with the right attorney.

 If you don’t know who to contact or where to turn to see if a short sale may be a good option for you… get a hold of us.